TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 21/Revelation 21.16.md

 ---

-And the city lieth foursquare, and the length thereof is as great as the breadth: and he measured the city with the reed, twelve thousand furlongs: the length and the breadth and the height thereof are equal.
+The city lies foursquare, and its length is as great as its breadth.
+He measured the city with the reed, Twelve thousand twelve stadia.
+Its length, breadth, and height are equal.